nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 Managing financial entries through two main components:

 - **FinancialList**: A centralized data structure that stores and manages entries.
 It provides CRUD (Create, Read, Update, Delete) operations to handle financial records, such as adding new entries and modifying or retrieving existing ones.
 - **FinancialEntry**: An abstract base class representing a generic financial record.
 Subclasses include `Income` and `Expense`, which inherit shared attributes like `amount`, `description`, and `date`.
-Each subclass has specific characteristics that distinguish income from expenses.
+Each with specific characteristics and categories that distinguish income from expenses.

 <ins>Implementation</ins>
 - **Class Diagram**: Displays the relationship between `FinancialList`, `FinancialEntry`, `Income`, and `Expense`.
 It highlights `FinancialList` as the main container managing `FinancialEntry` objects.